FelipeChicaiza/ShellHacks2025/README.md

 ## ✨ Inspiration

-We wanted to build a news experience that feels local 🌆, global 🌍, and trustworthy ✅ at the same time.
-With so much misinformation 🚫 and overwhelming feeds, people often don’t know which headlines to believe.
-Our goal was to combine interactive visualization 🕹️ with AI-driven transparency 🤖🔍 so users can quickly see news from their city or across the globe — and understand why it’s credible.
+We wanted to build a news experience that feels local, global, and trustworthy at the same time.
+With so much misinformation and overwhelming feeds, people often don’t know which headlines to believe.
+Our goal was to combine interactive visualization with AI-driven transparency so users can quickly see news from their city or across the globe and understand why it’s credible.

 ## 🚀 What it does

 Global News App lets users:

-  - 🌍 Explore a 3D interactive globe to zoom into a city of interest.
+  - Explore a 3D interactive globe to zoom into a city of interest.
   - View a live local feed of stories with credibility scores.
   - Read AI-generated summaries for fast context.
   - Check a Transparency Dashboard that shows how agents fact-check and cross-reference stories.

-This makes news consumption faster ⏱️, more engaging 🎯, and more trustworthy 🛡️.
+This makes news consumption faster, more engaging, and more trustworthy.

 ## 🛠️ How we built it